-Fluidigm Corporation (the Company) was incorporated in the State of California on May 19, 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
+Fluidigm Corporation (the Company) was incorporated in the State of California on May 11, 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
 In July 2007, the Company was reincorporated in the State of Delaware.
 The Company's headquarters are located in South San Francisco, California.
-The Company develops, manufactures and markets microfluidic systems in the life science and agricultural biotechnology (Ag-Bio) industries.
-The Company's proprietary microfluidic systems consist of instruments and consumables, including chips and reagents.
-The Company's microfluidic systems are designed to simplify experimental workflow, increase throughput, reduce costs, and provide quality data.
-The Company markets systems and consumables to leading pharmaceutical and biotechnology companies, academic institutions, diagnostic laboratories, and Ag-Bio companies.
+The Company develops, manufactures and markets microfluidic systems consisting of instruments and consumables, including chips and reagents, to leading pharmaceutical and biotechnology companies, academic institutions, diagnostic laboratories and agricultural biotechnology (Ag-Bio) companies in the life science and Ag-Bio industries.
+The Company's proprietary microfluidic systems are designed to simplify experimental workflow, increase throughput, reduce costs, and provide quality data.